munificent/game-programming-patterns/book/event-queue.markdown

 * **A broadcast queue:**

     This is how most "event" systems work.
-If you have ten listeners when an event comes in, all ten of them will see the event.
+If you have ten listeners when an event comes in, all ten of them see the event.

-    * *Events can get dropped on the floor.* A corollary to the above is that if you have *zero* listeners, all zero of them will see the event.
+    * *Events can get dropped on the floor.* A corollary to the above is that if you have *zero* listeners, all zero of them see the event.
 In most broadcast systems, if there are no listeners at the point in time that an event is processed, the event just gets discarded.

-    * *You often need to filter events.* Broadcast queues are often widely visible to much of the program, and you can end up with tons of listeners.
+    * *You may need to filter events.* Broadcast queues are often widely visible to much of the program, and you can end up with a bunch of listeners.
 Multiply lots of events times lots of listeners, and you end up with a ton of event handlers to invoke.

         To cut that down to size, most broadcast event systems let a listener winnow down the set of events they receive.
-For example, you may say you only want to receive mouse events, or events within a certain region of the UI.
+For example, they may say they only want to receive mouse events, or events within a certain region of the UI.

 * **A work queue:**

     Like a broadcast queue, here you have multiple listeners too.
 The difference is that each item in the queue only goes to *one* of them.
 This is a common pattern for parcelling out jobs to a pool of concurrently running threads.

     * *You have to schedule.* Since an item only goes to one listener, the queue needs logic to figure out the best one to choose.
-This may be as simple as round robin or random choice, or more some more complex prioritizing system.
+This may be as simple as round robin or random choice, or some more complex prioritizing system.

 ### Who can write to the queue?

 This is the flip side of the previous design choice.
-This pattern works with all of the possible <span name="configs">configurations</span>: one-to-one, one-to-many, many-to-one, or many-to-many.
+This pattern works with all of the possible read/write <span name="configs">configurations</span>: one-to-one, one-to-many, many-to-one, or many-to-many.

 <aside name="configs">